 Bone cancer, like many other types of cancer, can sometimes cause weight loss and fatigue.

-If the cancer spreads to internal organs it may cause other symptoms, too.
-For example, if the cancer spreads to the lung, you may have trouble breathing.
+If the cancer spreads to other organs, it can also cause other symptoms.
+For instance, if the cancer spreads to the lungs, it might result in a cough or trouble breathing.

 Bone cancer isn’t common, and the symptoms it can cause are more likely to be due to other conditions, such as injuries or arthritis.
 Still, if you have symptoms that go on for a long time or get worse, it’s important to see a doctor so the cause can be found and treated, if needed.

 Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.